 What grades/qualifications do I need to apply?

-All applicants for the Research Analyst role must have achieved, or be on track to achieve, a minimum GPA of 3.0 for serious consideration.
+All applicants must have achieved, or be on track to achieve, a 2.1 degree or above.

 What are you looking for?